NBA Rumors: Ben Simmons Could Be Traded To Warriors For Andrew Wiggins, Eric Paschall & No. 2 Pick

-The Golden State Warriors are one of the teams that are eyeing to make major upgrades on their roster this offseason.
-Though they don’t have enough money to spend to chase big names in the 2020 free agency, they currently have a plethora of interesting assets that they could use to engage in a blockbuster deal.
-One of the players that the Warriors could target on the trade market this fall is Ben Simmons of the Philadephia 76ers.
+The Golden State Warriors are one of the teams eyeing to make major upgrades on their roster this offseason.
+Though they don’t have enough money to chase big names in the 2020 free agency, they currently have a plethora of interesting assets that they could use to engage in a blockbuster deal.
+One of the players that the Warriors could target on the trade market this fall is Ben Simmons of the Philadelphia 76ers.

 According to Brett Siegel of NBA Analysis Network, the Warriors may consider sending a package that includes Andrew Wiggins, Eric Paschall, and the No. 2 overall pick in the 2020 NBA Draft to the Sixers in exchange for Simmons.
 Though he remains hesitant to shoot the ball from beyond the arc, Siegel believes that Simmons and the Warriors would be a “match made in heaven.”